vuejs/v2.vuejs.org/src/v2/cookbook/using-axios-to-consume-apis.md

 There are times when we might not get the data we need from the API.
 There are several reasons that our axios call might fail, including but not limited to:

-* The API is down
+* The API is down.
-* The request was made incorrectly
+* The request was made incorrectly.
-* The API isn't giving us the information in the format that we anticipated
+* The API isn't giving us the information in the format that we anticipated.

 When making this request, we should be checking for just such circumstances, and giving ourselves information in every case so we know how to handle the problem.
 In an axios call, we'll do so by using `catch`.